 BFA Applications: Students are required to apply to and be accepted the BFA through a separate process within the school of art.
-Prior to acceptance, students will be declared PSTAR, Pre-Studio Art BFA.
+Prior to acceptance, students will be declared in the Studio art BA (STARBA).
 Applications are typically made in the third semester of the major (or the first semester taking ARTS 3000 level classes after completing ARTS 1919/1929).
 More information about the application process can be found at the school of art website.
 Students can apply in Fall or Spring semesters.

 Please visit https://catalog.uark.edu/undergraduatecatalog for an extensive list of core, major, graduation, and pre-requisite requirements.
-To read more about individual classes, visit the course descriptions.
+To read more about individual classes, visit the course of course of course descriptions.